daniel-melanson/melanson.dev/content/posts/rough-interview-guide.md

 Obviously, these steps should be done in order, but they do not need to be independent of each other ([Step 5](#5-decompose) and [Step 6](#6-implement) can be done in simultaneously).

 Something not discussed in this post, but still important, is giving an nice introduction about yourself and ending the interview with questions about the company and role.
-[This article](https://www.techinterviewhandbook.org/coding-interview-cheatsheet/) explains this in more detail.
+[The Tech Interview Handbook](https://www.techinterviewhandbook.org/coding-interview-cheatsheet/) explains this in more detail.

 ## 0. Things To Consider